What Makes Ashoka Chakra a Great Symbol

 In the context of the Indian flag, the Ashok Chakra has 24 spokes.
 According to a recent re-interpretation, the 24 spokes portray the following things.

 20. Spiritual Knowledge

 22. Spiritual Wisdom

 24. The Faith or Trust or belief.

-Source wikipedia.Logopie provides professional logo design services to businesses worldwide.
+Source Wikipedia.Logopie provides professional logo design service to businesses worldwide.
 Choose from our Logo Design Packages for your company logo design or contact us for a custom logo design quote.